-At this week’s NZ Tech Podcast host Paul Spain threw me a hospital pass: Is it time to stop hating Microsoft?
+At the NZ Tech Podcast host Paul Spain threw me a hospital pass: Is it time to stop hating Microsoft?

 Younger readers may not remember, but at one time Microsoft was unpopular in many circles.
 Yes, there were even people who hated the company.